26 Notation and Terminology

 Up to this point in the book, we have used terminology that comes from statistics: models, estimators, and parameters.
 As we transition to machine learning, we encounter a new vocabulary.
 Some of these new terms overlap with familiar statistical ideas, while others reflect differences in emphasis between the two fields.
 In this section, we clarify the terminology we will use throughout the machine learning chapters.

-In statistics, a model refers to a mathematical description of how the data are generated,for example, a linear regression model with coefficients that represent the relationship between predictors and the outcome.
+In statistics, a model refers to a mathematical description of how the data are generated, for example, a linear regression model with coefficients that represent the relationship between predictors and the outcome.
 In machine learning, the word model is used similarly, but with a slightly more practical emphasis: a model is the fitted object that we use to make predictions.
 For instance, when we fit a logistic regression to predict a binary outcome, the resulting estimated regression function is what a machine learner would call the model.

 A key difference arises with the word algorithm.
 In statistics, an algorithm is simply a computational routine used to compute an estimate.
 In machine learning, however, algorithm is often used more broadly.
 It can refer to the computational procedure used to fit a model, for example, the iterative steps used to estimate the coefficients in logistic regression, but it also commonly refers to the overall prediction strategy itself.
-Thus, in machine learning practice, people talk about “the logistic regression algorithm” even though in statistics, a logistic regression is thought more of as a model rather than an algorithm.
+Thus, in machine learning practice, people talk about “the logistic regression algorithm” even though in statistics, a logistic regression is thought of more as a model rather than an algorithm.
 This dual use of the term is standard in the field, and we follow that convention here.

 Finally, machine learning literature often uses method, approach, or procedure as general terms for any systematic way of mapping predictors to predictions.
 In earlier chapters, we introduced regression and logistic regression as statistical models.
 From the machine learning point of view, these are also prediction methods, functions we learn from data that can be applied to new cases.

 Another important pair of terms is supervised versus unsupervised learning.
 In supervised learning, the goal is as described above: to predict an outcome we can observe in the training data.
 Regression and logistic regression fall into this category, and most of the machine learning techniques we discuss in the next chapters will also be supervised methods.
 In unsupervised learning, by contrast, there is no outcome variable; the goal is to uncover structure in the predictors themselves.
 Clustering is the most common example of this.
-We will study supervised learning first because it connects most directly to prediction,our primary goal, before briefly describing unsupervised learning in the last chapter.
+We will study supervised learning first because it connects most directly to prediction, our primary goal, before briefly describing unsupervised learning in the last chapter.

 26.5 Exercises